gsuberland/Overmind/README.md

 This defines a task named `createthumb` that launches ffmpeg, taking parameters named `inputfile`, `inputpath`, and `id`.

 The `inputfile` and `inputpath` parameters have a validation base path specified, which ensures that the provided path is within the given directory, to prevent directory traversal attacks.

+The `ValidationRules` field on a parameter contains a space-separated list of validation rules.
+The `inputfile` parameter has the `FileMustExist` rule set (this is currently the only rule that exists!)

 The `id` parameter has a validation regex specified, to ensure that the parameter only contains numbers.